-In FFY 2020, noncompliant cases were identified in 12 of the 15 Utah early intervention programs.
+In FFY 2021, noncompliant cases were identified in 11 of the 15 Utah early intervention programs.

-The Lead Agency reviewed noncompliant FFY 2020 cases to verify that they had been corrected by the local EI programs.
+The Lead Agency reviewed noncompliant FFY 2021 cases to verify that they had been corrected by the local EI programs.
 Routine compliance and monitoring with each of the local EI programs continues to address improvement activities toward fulfilling all regulatory requirements.
-Local EI programs participated in monitoring provided by Baby Watch Training and Technical Assistance in FFY 2021, which addressed program adherence to their quality assurance plan items including collecting evidence of improvement.
+Local EI programs participated in monitoring provided by Baby Watch Training and Technical Assistance in FFY 2022, which addressed program adherence to their quality assurance plan items including collecting evidence of improvement.
 Discussions with local EI programs regarding their performance/compliance using program profile and determination data included follow-up questions regarding improvement from previous year corrective action plan findings and goals.
 Discussions identified that despite internal/external challenges (including due to COVID-19), programs maintain resolve to prevent future noncompliance.
-The 87 UT findings of noncompliance are corrected.
-Reasons for not meeting the timeline include: data entry errors, staff delays or needing to cancel/reschedule, and insufficient documentation of contact attempts.
+The 71 UT findings of noncompliance are corrected.

-The State has verified that each provider with each noncompliance reported by the State in FFY2020 under this indicator: (1) is correctly implementing the specific regulatory requirements; and (2) has initiated services for each child, although late, unless the child is no longer within the jurisdiction of the EIS program, consistent with OSEP Memorandum 09-02, dated October 17, 2008 (OSEP Memo 09-02).
+The State has verified that each provider with each noncompliance reported by the State in FFY2021 under this indicator: (1) is correctly implementing the specific regulatory requirements; and (2) has initiated services for each child, although late, unless the child is no longer within the jurisdiction of the EIS program, consistent with OSEP Memorandum 09-02, dated October 17, 2008 (OSEP Memo 09-02).
 Baby Watch monitored each program through the Baby and Toddler Online Tracking System (BTOTS), yearly program self-assessment, and on-site verification of data.
 The process included evaluating each program for an annual determination; notifying each program of any identified findings of non-compliance; and notifying each program of any required actions.
-Each program submitted a Corrective Action Plan for each finding of non-compliance identified in FFY2020 related to timely services on the IFSP.
+Each program submitted a Corrective Action Plan for each finding of non-compliance identified in FFY2021 related to timely services on the IFSP.
 The Corrective Action Plan included a program analysis of the root cause for the non-compliance and action steps with responsible parties and dates to correct the identified issues that led to non-compliance.
 Upon completion of the Corrective Action Plan, the Lead Agency reviewed subsequent data that was 100% compliant to close each finding of non-compliance.
 As a result of the review of subsequent or updated data, it was verified within the 365-day timeframe for timely corrections and found that 100% compliance was achieved.
-The FFY 2020 program determinations are available on the Baby Watch website at https://health.utah.gov/cshcn/pdf/BabyWatch/FFY%202020%20ALL%20PROFILES.pdf and the corrective action plans can be provided upon request.
+The FFY 2021 program determinations are available on the Baby Watch website at https://familyhealth.utah.gov/wp-content/uploads/Office_EC/pdf/BabyWatch/FFY-2021-ALL-PROFILES.pdf and the corrective action plans can be provided upon request.